 Whether it’s flora or fauna that calls your name, Mesa Verde National Park offers visitors fascinating encounters with the natural world.
 From prairie dogs to mountain lions to blue-gray gnatcatchers, the wildlife living in this scenic habitat will keep your eyes busy!
 Don’t forget the countless varieties of flora such as junipers and lupines that spread themselves over these hills.

 On June 29, 1906, President Theodore Roosevelt established Mesa Verde National Park as the first park dedicated to preserving the works of man.
-The park continues to focus on cultural and natural resources within its boundaries.
 The amazing cliff dwellings left behind after the Pueblo people’s long stay open your eyes to an earlier time.

 Hiking, scenic drives, guided ranger programs, museums, restaurants, camping, photography, and plenty of other activities abound inside the park’s perimeter.
-No matter what time of year you visit, multiple options exist for lots of fun.
-Be it a guided walk to a famous cliff dwelling or a quiet stroll down a small trail, Mesa Verde offers visitors enjoyment around every corner.
-Not comfortable exploring on your own?
-Choose from a variety of Mesa Verde tours.
-Durango Rivertrippers offers a Mesa Verde Experience Tour.
+Mesa Verde offers visitors enjoyment around every corner.

 The Ancestral Puebloan Ruins and The Mesa Verde National Park offer a beautiful look into the life of man 800 years ago.
-View photos of theses remarkable ruins, constructed of sanstone, wood, and mortar, set against the amazing backdrop of the canyons at Mesa Verde National Park.
+View photos of theses remarkable ruins, constructed of sandstone, wood, and mortar, set against the amazing backdrop of the canyons.